Georgian uprising on Texel: Aftermath

 In the late 1960s, the Soviet memorialization of the Texel rebels culminated in the release of a feature film known as Crucified Island.
 It depicted the rebels as being prisoners of war who somehow managed to steal weapons from the Germans.

 On 4 May 2005, Mikheil Saakashvili visited the graves for the first time as the president of independent Georgia.
 His visit was officially described as a private one, and he was accompanied by his Dutch-born wife.

 The German dead were initially buried in a part of the general cemetery in Den Burg.
 In 1949 they found their final resting place at Ysselsteyn German war cemetery, Limburg province, the Netherlands.
 The cemetery is administered by the German War Graves Commission.
 Den Burg General Cemetery also contains a plot of 167 World War II Commonwealth burials, most of them airmen; 44 of the burials are unidentified.

 A permanent exhibition dedicated to these events can be found "in a corner" of the Aeronautical Museum at Texel International Airport.

-One of the last Georgian survivors of the uprising died in July 2007 and was buried with military honors in Zugdidi, Georgia.
-There were two Georgian survivors still alive in 2010: Grisha Baindurashvili, who was then 88 years old and lived in Kaspi, a village 40 km west of Tbilisi, and Eugeny Artemidze, who had been one of the main organizers of the rebellion; he died at age 90 on June 22, 2010, on the same day he had gone to war 69 years earlier.
+One of the last Georgian survivors of the uprising died in July 2007 and was buried with military honours in Zugdidi, Georgia.
+There were two Georgian survivors still alive in 2010: Grisha Baindurashvili, who was then 88 years old and lived in Kaspi, a village 40 km west of Tbilisi, and Eugeny Artemidze, who had been one of the main organisers of the rebellion; he died at age 90 on June 22, 2010, on the same day he had gone to war 69 years earlier.
 Baindurashvili was still alive in 2015, when an interview with him was published.
 On August 6, 2021, Baindurashvili died at age 102 in his resident village Kaspi (as published in the "Reformatorisch Dagblad" of Texel, August 13, 2021).